Why Is My Ear Hurting Me? 5 Things To Know!

 Trauma to the head or jaw can also cause ear pain.
 Traumatic injuries can cause pain in the ear, especially if the eardrum is stretched.

-Similarly, the ear can be affected by tooth decay in back molars, temporomandibular joint pain, or TMJ syndrome.
+Similarly, the ear can be affected by tooth decay in the back molars, temporomandibular joint pain, or TMJ syndrome.

 Foreign Body In The Ear Canal.